SvOlli/sorbus/doc/jam.rst

 -  code for RND(0) has been changed, so sequence will not be the same, actually being random

 SX4 File Format For Executables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SX4 stands for Sorbus eXecutable $0400, so it's just a binary blob
 loaded to $0400 at memory and started at the load address, after the
 bank has been switched to $00 (RAM @ $E000) with the BIOS copied to RAM.
+This is done by the File Browser.
+When an SX4 is loaded otherwise, e.g.
+via UART the bank configuration will be left untouched.

 Memory map
 ----------